mehulagg/gitlab/doc/api/releases/index.md

 ## Create a release

 Create a Release.
-You need push access to the repository to create a Release.
+Developer level access to the project is required to create a Release.

 ```plaintext
 POST /projects/:id/releases